kekkerz/py_bot/readme.md

 ## To do list:

 1. Add moderation functionality where the bot will be able to timeout users based on content contained in their messages.

-## Changelog

-07/17 Added !update_command, raffle functionality, and ability to log chat activity to a file.

-07/19 Added command cooldowns, sub-only links, and additional config settings.